youngtree1/RAG-for-LLM4Tumor/README.md

 ## Functionality
 - reads single line queries
-- reads excel files with single column of questions
+- reads Excel files with single column of questions
-- outputs to std and excel
+- outputs to stdout and excel

 ## Usage
-- the data
 - further insights to usage use:
 ```bash
 ❯ python rag_query.py -h